shaggyshelar/esp32-wrover-tts/README.md

 [esp32]> free
 257200
 [esp32]> tts "This is text to speech example"
-[esp32]> restart
+I (410163) connect: Text to convert 'This is text to speech e' [esp32]> restart
 I (205639) restart: Restarting
 I (616) heap_init: Initializing.
 RAM available for dynamic allocation: